nystrom/rivo/docs/design.md

 	type List (a) = Nil
 	type List (a) = Cons a (List a)

+Principal typing and coherence are the main issues here.
+The most specific type needs to be inferred.

 ### Core types

 We have the core types `#i8`, `#i16`, `#i32`, `#i64`, `#f32`, `#f64`, and `#box`.